 Our DIY Rust-Oleum RockSolid Garage Floor

-Long before we closed on this house (and, if I’m being honest, before we even chose this house), we knew that the very first project we tackled here would be doing a DIY garage floor coating with RockSolid.
+Long before we closed on this house (and, if I’m being honest, before we even chose this house), we knew that the very first project we tackled in our new home would be doing a DIY epoxy garage floor coating.

-It was such a priority to us that we requested a leaseback on our old house so we’d have time to do it before we moved a single thing into the garage, and I started working on it before we even moved in.
-Our entire first weekend here was full of work on the garage floor and, while it was busy, I don’t regret it for a second.
+It was such a priority to us that we requested a leaseback on our old house so we’d have time to do it before we moved a single thing into the garage.
+I started working on it before we even moved in!
+Our entire first weekend in this house was full of work on the garage floor and, while it was busy, I don’t regret it for a second.
+Using an epoxy floor kit to coat the garage floor was worth every second, and it’ll be so great to have in the long run.

 Our garage gets used a lot.
-It’s frequently messy, we’re always working on some sort of project out there, and there are regular drops, spills, and other messes.
-With a regular ol’ concrete garage floor, you end up with stains, cracks, and a ton of dust on the floor that gets tracked inside.
+We’re always working on some sort of project out there, and there are regular drops, spills, and other messes.
+With a regular concrete garage floor, you end up with stains, cracks, and a ton of dust on the floor that gets tracked inside.

 RockSolid is made with a unique Polycuramine formula that is 20X stronger than epoxy.
-It’s extremely chemical-resistant, low-odor, and VOC free.
+It’s extremely chemicals-resistant, low-odor, and VOC free.

 The beautiful thing about a RockSolid garage floor is that it resists stains and cracks, and it’s so much easier to clean!
 Un-sealed concrete puts of a regular layer of dust, so no matter how much you sweep it kind of always feels a bit dusty and dirty.
 And every time you go out into your garage, some of that dust gets tracked back in with you.